sadhanaavasarala/learning-library/PreReqGuide.md

     ![](images/100/Picture-02.png)

 - Care must be taking when setting your replication policy, because it cannot be changed.
-With Trial accounts, the first option available will generatlly set the replication policy sufficient for this workshop, so we will take the Default, and click on the **Set** button.
+With Trial accounts, the first option available will generally set the replication policy sufficient for this workshop, so we will take the Default, and click on the **Set** button.

     ![](images/100/Picture-03.png)

 - Click on the **Dashboard** button

     ![](images/100/Picture-04.png)

-You have two options for configuring your workshop client environment.

-- ***Option 1***: You can install Virtual Box and download and run a pre-configured **Virtual Box Image**.
-    - Refer to the ***Virtual Box Client Installation*** section of this document to use this option
-    - **This option is best**, if you don't want to worry about installing and configuring multiple Open Source Software tools on your laptop.
-- ***Option 2***: You can **install and configure** Eclipse, Brackets and Git on your laptop.
-    - Refer to the ***Configure Client Tools Locally*** section of this document to use this option.
-    - **This option is best** if you want to install and configure the opensource software on your laptop, or your corporate standards will not let you install a hypervisor, or your laptop's resorces are not adequate to run virtual images.

 ### Hardware Requirements